openrsp/openrsp/doc/what_is_openrsp.rst

 identifying and assembling contributions to response properties "once and for all".
 When combined with program libraries that can provide the contributions that OpenRSP identifies, any response property can be calculated fully analytically as long as those libraries can provide the necessary contributions.
+We note, however, that the present version of the code is still awaiting the completion of functionality to handle perturbations that both change the basis set and have a nonzero frequency associated with them, but that such extension is within the scope of the present underlying theory.